If I practice at the Legal Aid Bureau, am I really an attorney?

 Members are generally expected to carry 3 to 5 active cases while managing and running the office.
 In addition, Bureau members are expected to come back to campus a few days early for training in the fall and attend two working retreats during the year.
 We also participate in case rounds (discussing strategy and ethical issues that arise in our cases), several substantive trainings in each of the Bureau’s practice areas, optional meetings on Bureau policy, and a range of continuing legal education sessions designed to expand our substantive background and improve our practical skills.

 Fulfilling these responsibilities generally requires about 20 hours per week.
 However, the time commitment varies substantially based on the activity level of one’s cases.
-Prior to a big court date, for example, a Bureau member may find herself in the office for many more than 20 hours a week.
+Prior to a big court date, for example, a Bureau member may find themselves in the office for many more than 20 hours a week.
 During inactive periods, the time commitment may be less.

 Are there required courses?